 Queen’s Council Frequently Asked Questions

-When are they held? – 3rd or 4th weekend in May each year (Hosting Queen decides the actual date).
-Following a vote at the 2016 Queenathon, it was decided that this was the most suitable date.
+When are they held? – Following a vote at the 2016 Queenathon, it was decided that the 3rd or 4th weekend in May each year (Hosting Queen decides the actual date) was the most suitable date.
 The reason being that the start and end of the year are busy times and a lot of people go away in June/July.
 The Queen hosting the event can choose which weekend and whether it will be on a Saturday or Sunday.

 Where are they held? – We alternate each year between a Melbourne area and a Regional area.
 As we have chapters all over Victoria this approach was seen to be a good way to have the event in locations that share the travel distances a bit more evenly between our metro and regional chapters.